HubRise/ruby-money/README.md

 ## Publish changes to this gem

 The gem is not published to RubyGems.org.
-Consumer apps should use the gem directly from GitHub, ie: `gem "hubrise_money", git: "https://github.com/HubRise/ruby-money.git", tag: "v1.0.2"`.
+Consumer apps should use the gem directly from GitHub.

 1. Make sure all local changes are committed.